Managing Attendance Policy

 5.2.7 Managers should have an appropriate ‘Return to Work’ discussion with their employees after every period of sickness absence.

-5.2.8 Managers should seek advice from their local HR Team when required.
+5.2.8 Managers are accountable for the appropriate application of this policy and decisions made under it and should seek advice from their local HR Team when required.

 5.3 Human Resources